Ricky Dineen

 (1983), The Glee Club (1984) and Singing in Braille (1985).
-His career highlight came in June 1989 when he formed "Beethoven Fucking Beethoven" with FGDTS vocalist Finbarr Donnelly, and their EP Him Goolie Goolie Man, Dem was chosen as "Single of the Week" by the NME.
-Their success was cut short when Donnelly died in a drowning accident two weeks later.
-Distraught, Dineen returned to Cork, where he still lives.
+His career highlight came in June 1989 when he formed "Beethoven Fucking Beethoven" with FGDTS vocalist Finbarr Donnelly.
+Their EP Him Goolie Goolie Man, Dem was chosen as "Single of the Week" by the NME on 3 June 1989, however this late success was cut short two weeks later when Donnelly accidentally drowned at The Serpentine lake in London.
+Distraught, Dineen returned to his home town of Cork, where he still lives.

-Five Go Down to the Sea? were hugely influential on later generations of Irish bands such as The Sultans of Ping FC, and are widely credited for the often quirky and deadpan approach of the 1990s and 2000s Cork scene.
-Since the mid 2010s, Dineen writes for and plays guitar with the self-described "post-punk geriatric" group Big Boy Foolish.
-A keen music fan, his current influences include The Ex, Squid, Idles, and Girl Band.
+Five Go Down to the Sea? have been hugely influential on successive generations of Irish bands such as The Sultans of Ping FC, and are widely credited for the often quirky and deadpan approach of the 1990s and 2000s Cork scene.
+Since the mid-2010s, Dineen writes for and plays guitar with the self-described "post-punk geriatric" group Big Boy Foolish.
+A keen music fan, as of 2021 his current influences included The Ex, Squid, Idles and Girl Band.
+In January 2024, Big Boy Foolish released their debut album "Stall the Ball".

 Career

 Nun Attax / Five Go Down to the Sea?

-Dineen grew up in Churchfield in Cork City, and formed his first band in 1978 with school friends Philip and Keith O’Connell.
-He met vocalist Finbarr Donnelly in 1978, when they bonded over a shared interest in UFOs and music.
-Until then Dineen had been a hard rock and Pink Floyd fan; Donnelly introduced him to post-punk and other groups heard on John Peel's BBC radio show.
-Nun Attax developed an early live following in Ireland, and in the late 1970s became scene leaders in the punk movement that grew around the Arcadia ballroom, managed by Elvera Butler and Andy Foster.
+Dineen grew up in Churchfield on the northside of Cork City, and formed his first band in 1978 with school friends Philip and Keith O’Connell.
+He met vocalist Finbarr Donnelly in 1978 when they bonded over a shared interest in UFOs and music.
+Until then Dineen had been a hard rock and Pink Floyd fan; Donnelly introduced him to post-punk and other groups he had heard on John Peel's BBC radio show.
+Nun Attax developed an early live following in Cork and in the late 1970s became scene leaders in the local punk movement that grew around the Arcadia ballroom, managed by Elvera Butler and Andy Foster.
 Their local breakthrough came in 1981 when three of their songs were included on the Reekus Records live compilation album Kaught at the Kampus, alongside tracks by Microdisney, Mean Features and Urban Blitz.